 Richard Beynon is a story consultant and an award-winning film and television scriptwriter with a long and accomplished career in the industry.
 He has written for – or headed the storytelling teams of – many popular soaps, dramas and comedies.
 These include S’gudi snaysi, Going Up, Soul City, Isidingo, Scandal, Rhythm City and Isibaya.
 A former journalist for the Rand Daily Mail, he has conceived, shaped and written scores of documentaries.
 He has lectured on writing for film and television at Wits University.

 With Michéle and Richard’s many decades of professional writing, film industry and teaching experience you’ll be in very capable hands.

 Money back guarantee

 We’ve seen our students get results time and time again so we’re proud to stand behind our courses.
-But your satisfaction is important to us, which is why we offer a 21-day refund period for our online Creative Writing Course and a 10-day refund period for our virtual Creative Writing Course.
-To be eligible for a refund, you must complete the first three modules of the course, attend all live sessions, as well as submit all exercises and assignments either in the class or online.
+But your satisfaction is important to us, which is why we offer a 14-day refund period.
+To be eligible for a refund, you must complete the first two modules of the course and attend both virtual sessions.

 Frequently Asked Questions

-Are you serious that the Hero’s Journey is the most useful paradigm for stories?
+Are you serious that the Hero's Journey® template is the most useful paradigm for stories?
 What about all the other models?